canjs/can-component/docs/component.md

-Components have the ability to bind to special [can-util/dom/events/inserted/inserted], [can-component/beforeremove] and [can-util/dom/events/removed/removed] events that are called when a component's tag has been inserted into, is about to removed, or was removed from the page.
+Components have the ability to bind to special [can-util/dom/events/inserted/inserted], [can-component/beforeremove] and [can-util/dom/events/removed/removed] events that are called when a component’s tag has been inserted into, is about to removed, or was removed from the page.

 ### Helpers

-A component's [can-component::helpers helpers] object provides [can-stache.helper stache helper] functions that are available within the component's template.
+A component’s [can-component::helpers helpers] object provides [can-stache.helper stache helper] functions that are available within the component’s template.
 The following component only renders friendly messages:

     Component.extend({